vvimjam/WSL2/README.md

 **Convert cer to crt format**
 1. sudo openssl x509 -inform DER -in ~/path_to_your_cer_file/zscaler_root.cer -out ~/path_to_your_crt_file/zscaler_root.crt
+2. You can also extract it as base64 file then you will use (untested).
+Notice PEM vs DER.
+3. openssl x509 -inform PEM -in <filepath>/certificate.cert -out certificate.crt

 **Copy to user level ca cert folder**
 1. sudo cp ~/path_to_your_crt_file/zscaler_root.crt /usr/local/share/ca-certificates/